jbush001/NyuziProcessor/CONTRIBUTING.md

 4. 3D renderer - From the software/render-object directory, execute the renderer
 in verilog simulation.
 This can takes 4-5 minutes.
 Ensure it doesn't hang.
-Open the fb.bmp file it spits out to ensure it shows a teapot.
+Open the framebuffer.png file it spits out to ensure it shows a teapot.

    ```
    $ make verirun